devnull-cz/unix-linux-prog-in-c-labs/2021/labs-2021-10-21/assignments.md

 $ ./a.out infile outfile
 ```

-- do the redirection in your code, create the outfile if needed
+- do the redirection in your code, create or truncate the `outfile` if needed
 - then implement a simple loop that reads from file descriptor `0` and writes to
   `1` until `read` returns 0 (or an error).
+- verify with `diff` that `infile` and `outfile` are identical